SilenZcience/cat_win/README.md

 [![Tests]](https://github.com/SilenZcience/cat_win/actions/workflows/coverage.yml)
 <!-- [![Compile-and-Push]](https://github.com/SilenZcience/cat_win/actions/workflows/build_executable.yml/badge.svg) -->

-This project copies the fundamental framework of the cat command-line tool from Unix and translates its features to an OS Independent program using Python.</br>
+This project copies the fundamental framework of the most essential command-line tools from Unix and translates its features to an OS Independent program using Python.</br>
-The project has evolved into many other subject areas like 'echo', 'grep', 'ls', 'base64'...
+The project includes the basic functionality of subject areas like 'echo', 'grep', 'ls', 'base64', 'xxd', ...

-Additionally it includes an editor and a hex editor aswell as the feature to manipulate the content of any given file in countless ways, generating the checksum of any file, converting hexadecimal, decimal, octal and binary numbers within any text, and much *much* <a href="#-usage">more</a> ...
+Additionally, it includes an editor and a hex editor, as well as the feature to visualize data in various ways.
+It enables the user to manipulate the content of any given file, generating the checksum of any file, converting hexadecimal, decimal, octal and binary numbers within any text, and much *much* <a href="#-usage">more</a> ...

 <div id="made-with"></div>